2019 Protein Trends & Technologies Seminar:

 Dave Plank is a Senior Research Fellow at the University of Minnesota and Managing Principal, WRSS, Food & Nutrition Insights.
 With over 35 years of research experience, his publications and patents in the field of protein chemistry have culminated in new insights for measurement of protein quality for human nutrition without the use of animal testing.
 Additionally, his research and patents have focused in the fields of dietary fiber, fats and oils with focus on trans-fatty acid elimination, and acrylamide abatement.
 Previous positions include Senior Technical Manager, Medallion Labs, where he advised a diverse clientele on food testing and risk mitigation.

-Title and Presentation Description of 2018 Sweetener Systems Conference
+Title and Presentation Description at the 2018 Sweetener Systems Conference

 Analytical Methods for Walking on the Lawful Side of Sugars, Dietary Fiber and Bioactive Sweeteners